bit20062896/dXml/xpathQueries.markdown

 }
 {% endhighlight %}

 This block of code is fairly standard.
-However we have strayed slightly from the standard Apple error handling.

-_Note: in the future I'll change that so that some sort of no result object is returned instead.
-Then nil responses can validly mean an error has occurred._

 Anyway, We set the return value as an id because it can be any one of 4 possible values:

-* A `nil` meaning there where no matching nodes.
+* An pointer to `[NSNull null]` meaning there where no matching nodes.
 This is valid because the xml may be quite valid but not have the data you think should be there.

 * A **DCTextNode** if there was only a single text node in the final result.

 * A **DCXmlNode** if there was only a single xml node in the final result.

 * A **NSArray** containing any number of DCTextNode and DCXmlNode instances.

+* A `nil` which indicates there is an error waiting in the error variable.

 Which one you get depends on the xml and your XPath.